yetulaxman/containers-workflows/_hands-on/day4/snakemake.md

 ```

-> Note:f you want to install a specific version of Snakemake along with other python packages, we recommend installing  using pip.
+> Note: If you want to install a specific version of Snakemake along with other python packages, we recommend installing  using pip.
 This way, one can use
   singularity containers smoothly in Snakemake workflow.